wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/observability.md

 the request can be passed using the correlation header that is configured in the Micro Integrator.
 By default, the correlation header is 'activity_id'.
-If you want to change the default correlation header, wee the topic on [configuring correlation logs](#configuring-correlation-logs-optional).
+If you want to change the default correlation header, see the topic on [configuring correlation logs](#configuring-correlation-logs-optional).
 If the client does not pass a correlation ID in the request, the Micro Integrator will generate an internal value and assign it to the request.
 The correlation ID assigned to the incoming request is assigned to all the log entries